Updated: Jan 26, 2022

-The medical ethic of “first do no harm” is being queered with an eye toward profiteering and the growth of the medical industrial complex.
+The medical ethic of “first do no harm” is being queered with an eye toward profiteering and the growth of the medical-industrial complex.

-With improvements in the plastics initially used in surgeries in the early 1900’s, to reconstruct the atrocious damage to those injured in war, the use of these plastics has blossomed into a cosmetic industry of chosen body modifications worth nearly 17 billion dollars annually.
-Causing harm to the human body for image enhancement to align with one’s self chosen ideal has become more and more popular.
+With improvements in the plastics initially used in surgeries in the early 1900s, to reconstruct the atrocious damage to those injured in war, the use of these plastics has blossomed into a cosmetic industry of chosen body modifications worth nearly 17 billion dollars annually.
+Causing harm to the human body for image enhancement to align with one’s self-chosen ideal has become more and more popular.

-With advancements in technology, artificial intelligence and an eye toward molding humans more closely with technology and AI, the medical ethic of “first do no harm,” is being shifted even more to accommodate these changes, until finally, we may see it disappear altogether as a solid principle of protection.
+With advancements in technology, artificial intelligence, and an eye toward molding humans more closely with technology and AI, the medical ethic of “first do no harm,” is being shifted even more to accommodate these changes, until finally, we may see it disappear altogether as a solid principle of protection.

-Transsexualism, up until the past decade, was a medical disorder, needing strict psychiatric and physician oversight to weigh the cost of harms to the human body incurred to alleviate the psychological suffering of patients.
-In the past two decades it has quickly morphed into a new realm of identity medicine, driven by elites heavily invested in the medical industrial complex.
+Transsexualism, up until the past decade, was a medical disorder, needing strict psychiatric and physician oversight to weigh the cost of harm to the human body incurred to alleviate the psychological suffering of patients.
+In the past two decades, it has quickly morphed into a new realm of identity medicine, driven by elites heavily invested in the medical-industrial complex.
 In this new realm, the ethic of “first do no harm” is further stretched to help actualize individual identities as they relate to the sexed body, overlaid with cultural sex-role stereotypes.
 Transsexualism has been rebranded to transgenderism for marketing purposes and is being sold to young people as if it were a new fashion line.
 The harm incurred by the human body is seen, in this new realm of identity medicine, as subordinate to any psychic pain or emotional discomfort the individual suffers from, or just their desire for self-actualization.
 With these changes, greater and greater harms to the human body are being justified, medical ethics stretched beyond imagining, for an ideal body that reflects each person’s imagination.

 We are watching the queering of what medical ethics means, what harm means, and what the human body means.
-This is taking place on a global stage and within corporate culture which is remaking their environments around this queering.
+This is taking place on a global stage and within a corporate culture which is remaking their environments around this queering.

 The queering, or destruction of what is normal for human bodies can be seen at other fronts of the medical industry as it intersects with corporate culture.
-In a recent paper by Richard B. Gibson, in the Journal of Bioethical Inquiry, the marker for what constitutes disability is also being questioned and queered.
+In a recent paper by Richard B. Gibson, in the Journal of Bioethical Inquiry, the marker for what constitutes a disability is also being questioned and queered.
 In addressing Individuals with body integrity identity disorder (BIID) who wish to alter their bodies to address a feeling of incongruity between their body image and their physical embodiment, often via the surgical amputation of healthy limbs, Gibson discusses a social model of disability that queers the harm experienced through these procedures.

 Gibson states, “this concept of harm is often based on a normative biomedical model of health and disability, a model which conflates amputation with impairment, and impairment with a disability.”
 His article seeks to challenge, or to queer this model, to queer harms and the medical ethics that would seek to avoid them, by reenvisioning the harm as only a matter of perception.